Data General Eclipse

 The Data General Eclipse line of computers by Data General were 16-bit minicomputers released in early 1974 and sold until 1988.
 The Eclipse was based on many of the same concepts as the Data General Nova, but included support for virtual memory and multitasking more suitable to the small office than the lab.
 It was also packaged differently for this reason, in a floor-standing case the size of a small refrigerator.
 The Eclipse series was supplanted by the 32-bit Data General Eclipse MV/8000 in 1980.

 Description

 The Data General Nova was intended to outperform the PDP-8 while being less expensive, and in a similar fashion, the Eclipse was meant to compete against the larger PDP-11 computers.
-It kept the simple register architecture of the Nova but added a stack pointer which the Nova lacked.
-The stack pointer was added back to the later Nova 3 machines in 1975 and also used on the later 32-bit Data General Eclipse MV/8000.
-The AOS operating system was quite sophisticated, advanced compared to the PDP-11 offerings, with access control lists (ACLs) for file protection.
+The Nova had a simple architecture with four 16-bit accumulator registers, the latter two also serving as index registers.
+The Eclipse kept this layout, and was compatible with Nova code using them, but added four 64-bit registers for floating-point arithmetic support (if installed).
+Like the Nova, the Eclipse did not directly support byte addressing; the smallest unit of addressable and writable memory is the 16-bit word.
+A major improvement was the addition of a processor-managed stack pointer, which the Nova lacked.
+The stack pointer was added into the later Nova 3 machines in 1975, and also used on the later 32-bit Data General Eclipse MV/8000.

+The largest change to the programming model was the Memory Allocation and Protection (MAP) system.
+This broke down main memory into a series of 2,048 byte blocks, and any one program could used up 32 of them, for a total of 64 kb.
+The maximum memory as a whole expanded from 64 to 256 kb, but MAP made this change invisible to the programs.
+To existing Nova software, nothing changed, but for software written explicitly for the Eclipse, programs could share blocks of memory with other programs.
+This was a common architecture at the time for supporting timesharing, which was a primary goal of the Eclipse design.